arangodb/docs/3.3/appendix-java-script-modules-crypto.md

 `crypto.createNonce(): string`

-Creates a cryptographic nonce.
+Creates a cryptographic nonce consisting of the first 32 bits of a timestamp and 64 bit of randomness.

-Returns the created nonce.
+Returns the created nonce as base64-encoded string.

 ### checkAndMarkNonce